StarLabsLtd/coreboot/Documentation/mainboard/starlabs/labtop.md

     - USB 3.1 Gen 2 Type-A (left)
     - USB 3.1 Gen 1 Type-A (right)

-[^1] The memory is based on hardware configuration resistors see `src/mainboard/starlabs/labtop_mk_iv/romstage.c`
+[^1] The Comet Lake PCB supports multiple memory variations that are based on hardware configuration resistors see `src/mainboard/starlabs/labtop/variants/cml/romstage.c`

 ## Building coreboot

 ### Preliminaries

-Prior to building coreboot the following files will need to be provided:
+Prior to building coreboot the following files are required:

+Comet Lake and Kaby Lake configurations:
 - Intel Flash Descriptor file (descriptor.bin)
-- ITE IT8987E firmware (it8987.bin)
 - Intel Management Engine firmware (me.bin)

+Comet Lake configuration only:
+- ITE IT8987E firmware (it8987-x.xx.bin)

+All Star Labs platforms:
 - Splash screen image in Windows 3.1 BMP format (Logo.bmp)

-Default directory for these files is `3rdparty/blobs/mainboard/starlabs/labtop_mk_iv`
+These files exist in the correct location in the StarLabsLtd/blobs repo on GitHub which is used in place of the standard 3rdparty/blobs repo.

 ### Build